Bike Insurance Calculator

 The technique of calculating the premium for two-wheeler insurance may vary from one insurer to another.

-Nonetheless, the type of premium calculators can be divided into two categories - one for new two-wheelers and other for used two-wheelers.
-To calculate the premium quote for your two-wheeler insurance plan, all you need to do is to enter a bunch of important details of your two-wheeler and you are done!
+Nonetheless, the type of premium calculators can be divided into two categories - one for new two-wheelers and the other for used two-wheelers.
+To calculate the premium quote for your two-wheeler insurance plan, all you need to do is to enter a bunch of important details of your two-wheeler and you are done.

 - Name of manufacturer

 - Year of manufacture